limvi-licef/VirtualLabelsAR/HCI/README.md

 Incase the virtual environment virtual_labels_ar is not yet active, run the following command: conda activate virtual_labels_ar

-open the file config.py, and set the following information:
+copy the config_template.py to config.py and open it.
+Set the following information:
 - CONFIG["host"]: ip of the Hololens (both the PC and the Hololens must be in the same network)
 - CONFIG["auth"]: login and password you use to connect to the device portal
 - CONFIG["certfile"]: path to the certificate you use to connect to the device portal.
 If you do not have it, you can follow the steps of this section : https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal